breadthe/folio/ROADMAP.md

 - Show history entries (later replaced or augmented by charts), tracked since, last price, low, high, trend

 #### BUGS
-- Grid/List tabs on the Light theme have the wrong styling
+- Background color is still buggy for watchList
 - When there's no price history (first boot, no socket), the List view is blank
 - When I have asset qty but there's no price data yet (for example app is booted for the first time and there's no trade data yet for any coin), the dashboard is blank
 - Refactor `watchedCoins`/`unwatchedCoins` to work off of `filteredCoins` ??
+- (v0.1.4) ~~Grid/List tabs on the Light theme have the wrong styling~~
 - (v0.0.19) ~~.../folio/node_modules/gsap/TweenMax.js:6907 Uncaught Cannot tween a null target.
 Seemed to occur right after watching a new coin when it started ticking.~~
 - (v0.0.19) ~~Un-watching coins should remove them from the Watchlist~~
 - (v0.0.18) ~~Regression introduced when preserving watched coins while syncing the map~~